No. 1 Louisville holds on to beat North Carolina 79-68

 BIG PICTURE

 Louisville: For nearly three quarters, Louisville looked unbeatable.
-They shot well and outrebounded the Tar Heels, but they let a 32-point lead get down to single digits in a matter of minutes.
+They shot well and, until the end, outrebounded the Tar Heels.
+However, they let a 32-point lead get down to single digits in a matter of minutes.

 UP NEXT